 The most recent version of the Consent Decree can be downloaded here.

-More information concerning the Referendum, including a Q&A and highlights from the Interim Rules, is available on the Monitor’s website, www.uawmonitor.com/electionsreferendum.
+More information concerning the Referendum, including the vote counts of each Local Union, is also available on the Monitor’s website: www.uawmonitor.com/electionsreferendum.